pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Overview.md

 On ports where it is available, you can switch stdin to non-firmware reading routines using the option `-pragma-redirect:fgetc_cons=fgetc_cons_stdin`

+## Joystick support

+Targets generally support at least some form of joystick support.
+Polling of the joystick is exposed using the `joystick()` function in `<games.h>`

+There are the following effective levels of support:

+* Two keyboard joysticks using ROM functions: Only a single direction can be registered at once
+* Multiple keyboard joysticks using inkey driver: Multiple directions supported
+* Hardware joystick support: Multiple directions supported

 # Debug Library